Average Deal Size

 Let’s look at how to calculate ADS and make better business decisions with it.

-The average deal size is calculated by adding up the size of each closed-won opportunity in a specific period and dividing it by the total number of deals made in that period.
+Your average deal size can be calculated by taking the sum of each closed-won opportunity within a given period and dividing it by the total number of deals made in that same period.

 Here’s the average deal size formula: